Service: HVAC Commissioning, Water Treatment & Legionella Risk Assessment

 Client: Crown House Technologies

-The new Dumfries and Galloway Royal Infirmary has recently experienced a successful turnover, after being completed on schedule and within budget.
+The new Dumfries and Galloway Royal Infirmary has recently experienced a successful handover, after being completed on schedule and within budget.
 High Wood Health’s construction partner, Laing O’Rourke were the builders assigned to this construction and recently handed the keys of the establishment over to NHS Dumfries and Galloway.
 Cleartech were engaged by Crown House Technologies for this project and completed HVAC commissioning, water treatment and a construction phase Legionella risk assessment and water hygiene survey of the full establishment.
 The next 12 weeks will see the building being fully equipped and staff orientations taking place, before patients begin to move over, from the old hospital, in December.

 Scope of Works: